Lymphopoiesis: Overview

+There are four major types of lymphocytes, along with many sub-types.

 Function

 Mature lymphocytes are a critical part of the immune system that, with the exception of memory B and T cells, have short lives measured in days or weeks and must be continuously generated throughout life by cell division and differentiation from cells such as common lymphoid progenitors (CLPs) in mice.

 The set comprising CLP cells and similar progenitors are themselves descendants of the pluripotential hemopoietic stem cell (pHSC), which is capable of generating all of the cell types of the complete blood cell system.
 Despite their ability to generate the complete suite of lymphocytes, most progenitors are not true stem cells, and must be continually renewed by differentiation from the pHSC stem cell.

 Many progenitor cells are also referred to as transit cells, sometimes also called transit amplifying cells, the meaning of this term being that the transit cell may find a new sub-lineage but the number of resultant cells is strictly limited (although possibly very large, even trillions yet finite) and the lineage is terminated by cells that die off (by apoptosis) or remain as cells that can no longer divide.
 Examples of such cells are CFUs (Colony-forming units – referred to as such because of their ability to form colonies in vitro in artificial media) such as CFU-T.

 Transplantation of a single pHSC cell can reconstitute a sub-lethally irradiated host (i.e. a mouse that has been irradiated so that all leukocytes are killed) with all these lineages of cells, including all types of lymphocytes via CLPs.

 Lymphopoiesis continues throughout life and so progenitor cells and their parent stem cells must always be present.